alphagov/publishing-api/doc/api.md

 ### State changes
 - If the unpublishing `type` is "gone", "redirect" or "withdrawal":
-  - If the content item matching `content_id`, `locale` and `previous_version` has a draft and `allow_draft` is `true`:
+  - If the content item matching `content_id`, `locale` and `previous_version` has a draft state and `allow_draft` is `true`:
     - The draft content item state is set to "unpublished".
-    - If a previously published versions of the content_item exists it's state will be set to "superseded".
+    - If a previously published versions of the content item exists it's state will be set to "superseded".
   - If the content item matching `content_id`, `locale` and `previous_version` has a draft and `discard_drafts` is `true`: